Anxiety & Overthinking Therapy

 Therapy can help you quiet the internal noise, understand the roots of your anxiety, and build real tools to move through life with more ease.

-In our work together, we’ll focus on tools and strategies that actually make a difference in your day-to-day life—not just in theory, but in practice.
-We’ll take time to understand what’s really going on beneath the surface and find ways to help you feel more steady, clear, and in control.
+We’ll focus on tools and strategies that actually make a difference in your day-to-day life, so you feel more confident and in control.

 You’ll start to learn things like: